Laser Mole Removal

 The Process of Laser Mole Removal

-Most people decide to get rid of large moles and other skin growths that are either concerned for the appearance ( this is common with large moles on the face) or because they get irritated by rubbing on clothing.
+Most people decide to get rid of large moles and other skin growths that are either concerned for the appearance (typical with large moles on the face) or get irritated by rubbing on clothing.

-- The first step is to book in for a consultation with Dr David Ballantyne.
-There is an $80 consultation fee, but if you decide to proceed with the treatment at the appointment, this fee is deducted from the Ellman cost.
+- The first step is to book a consultation with Dr Andriena.
+An $80 consultation fee is deducted from the mole removal cost if you proceed with the treatment at the appointment.

-- Dr David will advise if the lesion needs to be examined by a Skin Cancer Doctor or if she can proceed immediately with removal.
+- Dr Andriena will advise if the lesion needs to be examined by a Skin Cancer Doctor or if she can proceed immediately with removal.

 Cosmetic Mole Removal Procedure